satyam19arya/Terraform/README.md

 Resource Blocks: HCL in Terraform uses resource blocks to define different types of infrastructure resources.
 Each resource block represents a specific resource type (e.g., AWS EC2 instance, Azure Virtual Machine, etc.) and contains key-value pairs that configure the resource.

 Provider Blocks: Provider blocks are used to define and configure the cloud providers or services that Terraform will interact with.
 A provider block specifies the necessary information, such as access credentials and region, to manage resources in that provider.

+### Terraform TFState File
+When we build infrastructure with terraform configuration, a state file will be created automatically in the local workspace directory named “terraform.tfstate”.
+This tfstate file will have information about the provisioned infrastructure which terraform manage.
+Whenever we make changes to the configuration file, it will automatically determine which part of your configuration is already created.
+And, also it will determine which needs to be changed with the help of the state file.